-Luther Rice offers two doctoral programs of study: The Doctor of Ministry and the Doctor of Philosophy in Organizational Leadership.
+Luther Rice offers three doctoral programs of study: The Doctor of Ministry, the Doctor of Philosophy in Organizational Leadership, and the Doctor of of Philosophy in Christian Scripture

 The Doctor of Ministry (D.Min.) curriculum represents those areas considered essential for effective Christian service in a range of contexts.
 The Doctor of Ministry degree builds upon and extends the knowledge and ministry preparation acquired by M.Div. graduates.
 Specialized studies focus attention on advanced competencies within a field of ministry.
 The entirety of the D.Min. may be earned online.